pitosalas/brandeisprojects/_posts/2016-12-20-accessible-routes.md

 ---
-name: Accessible Pedestrian Routes
+name: Accessible Pedestrian Routes 2
-blurb: Accessible Pedestrian Routes is an application that captures data on Boston's present sidewalk conditions
+blurb: This is a continuation of this project.
+Accessible Pedestrian Routes is an application that captures data on Boston's present sidewalk conditions by offering a mobile app and back end system to allow crowd sourcing of this crucial and hard to capture information.
 course: Cosi Field Project
 semester: 2016 (Fall)
 github: https://github.com/Mojirsamimi/cobapr